S1M0N38/tail.nvim/README.md

 :TailTimestampDisable
 ```

+The actual following behavior might not directly work, as the cursor position is not changed
+on plugin activation by default for compatibility reasons.
+You can always use neovims integrated
+feature "move to end of buffer", default keymap is: Shift + g

-When viewing files, you might have to tell vim it shall reload the file often:
+When viewing file buffers specifically, you might have to tell vim it shall reload the file often:

 ```vim
 " automatically notice external file changes